Cate Blanchett

 Blanchett partnered with Richard Linklater for an interesting lead performance in the quirky but commercially disappointing Where’d You Go, Bernadette?
 (2019), and though absent in 2020, returned in 2021 with a flashy satirical performance as a TV news anchor in Adam McKay’s dark comedy, Don’t Look Up, with Leonardo DiCaprio and Jennifer Lawrence, and then a decidedly noir-ish turn in Guillermo del Toro’s Nightmare Alley, with Bradley Cooper, Toni Collette, and Rooney Mara.

-Shifting from ensemble work, Cate Blanchett starred as the title character in writer-director Todd Field’s highly anticipated music drama premiering at the Venice Film Festival, Tár (2022), while doing voice work for Robert Zemeckis’ live-action version of Pinocchio (2022), starring Tom Hanks; serving as narrator for Paul Feig’s fantasy released by Netflix, The School for Good and Evil (2022); and working in the genre with Eli Roth’s sci-fi comedy, Borderlands (2022), with Kevin Hart and Jack Black.
+Shifting from ensemble work, Cate Blanchett starred as the title character in writer-director Todd Field’s highly anticipated music drama premiering at the Venice Film Festival, Tár (2022), while doing voice work for the animated Guillermo del Toro’s Pinocchio (2022), starring Tom Hanks; serving as narrator for Paul Feig’s fantasy released by Netflix, The School for Good and Evil (2022); and working in the genre with Eli Roth’s sci-fi comedy, Borderlands (2024), with Kevin Hart and Jack Black.

-For the first time, Blanchett worked with the great Spanish filmmaker Pedro Almodovar on his adaptation of Lucia Berlin’s short story, A Manual for Cleaning Women (2023), and returned to Australia to collaborate with the fine writer-director Warwick Thornton on the drama, The New Boy (date to be announced).
+For the first time, Blanchett worked with the great Spanish filmmaker Pedro Almodovar on his adaptation of Lucia Berlin’s short story, A Manual for Cleaning Women (2023), and returned to Australia to collaborate as actor-producer with the fine writer-director Warwick Thornton on the drama, The New Boy (2023).

 Read Full Bio